-WordPress has a feature called „shortlinks” which changes the long URL to something like yourdomain.com/?p=3435.
-Various plugins in the official repository exist to change that shortlink to one using other outside services.
+WordPress has a feature called „shortlinks” which changes the long URL to something like example.com/?p=3435.
+Various plugins in the official plugin directory exist to change that shortlink to one using other outside services.
 Using a combination of those plugins and mine, your Better Click To Tweet boxes can now display a trackable link.

 On the settings page for Better Click To Tweet, simply check the box indicating you’d like to use the short URL, and save changes.
 If you’ve got a plugin that correctly hijacks the built-in WordPress shortlink functionality, you’re all set!
 I’ve tested my plugin with the following plugins, and will make every effort to keep this list updated: